sschwindt/pydroscape/README.md

 # Introduction
-`pydroscape` constitutes Python3 functions for many sorts of river-related analyses, including tools for geodata statistics, plotting and processing of other data.
+`pydroscape` provides Python3 tools for many sorts of riverscape-related analyses, including tools for geodata statistics, plotting and processing of other data.

-Installed as local package, the functionalities can be accessed in Python with `pydroscape.e_...`, where the following functions are available:
+Installed as local package, the following modules can be imported from `pydroscape.e_...`:

 * `e_geostat`: Calculate raster statistics and correlation between two rasters.
 [More ...][5]
 * `e_geocalc`: Performs raster calculations.
 [More ...][9]